 You must send one official transcript from each higher education institution you have attended (and submit updated transcripts after each subsequent term) to PharmCAS.

 If you are offered admission to the USC School of Pharmacy, you must send on official transcript from each higher education institution you have attended (including your most recent spring grades) to the USC Schoool of Pharmacy at this address:

 1985 Zonal Avenue, PSC 206A

 *No cover sheet is required.
 Transcripts should be sent in as soon as you begin your PharmCAS and USC Supplemental applications.

 Resume and Recommendations

 Letters of recommendation must be submitted online as part of the PharmCAS application.
-Your résumé can be uploaded onto the Supplemental Application under "Employment/Resume."
-There are no specific requirements about format or style.
+Your résumé can be uploaded onto the Supplemental Application.
+There are no specific form or style requirements.

 International applicants (holders of foreign visas) are not eligible for the PharmD program.